 - View a map of HBA regions.

-- The 1:1 mentoring model used by the HBA Europe region is where one mentor is paired with one mentee.
+- The 1:1 mentoring model used by the HBA Europe and Canada regions is where one mentor is paired with one mentee.
 This is an international program and, as such, mentoring tandems usually meet virtually (eg, Skype, Zoom, phone, etc), except where mentoring pairs may be co-located.

 - The group mentoring model is used by HBA regions located in the United States.
 This is where mentoring takes place in groups (“circles”), with most groups made up of two mentors paired with four mentees.
 (Circle composition may vary slightly depending on each year’s applicants and their locations, companies, and mentoring areas of focus.)

 - Mentoring programs may decide to offer one or more “virtual” mentoring groups/circles, as a pilot.
 If this option is available, it will appear as a choice in the mentee and mentor application surveys.

 - Mentees pay a mentee program fee; this is separate and distinct from HBA annual membership dues.